 Incoming Erasmus students at the University of Graz

-The Institute for European Ethnology and Cultural Anthropology warmly welcomes all students from foreign universities!
+The Department of European Ethnology and Cultural Anthropology warmly welcomes all students from foreign universities!
 We look forward to a fruitful international exchange and would be only too happy to answer your questions.

 Office for International Relations:

-Erasmus coordinator at the Institute for Cultural Anthropology and European Ethnology:
+Erasmus coordinator at the Department of Cultural Anthropology and European Ethnology:

 Assistant Prof. Dr. Judith Laister